-- 1. The purpose of this report is to provide an update on 2017/18 budget changes; predominantly the additional £7.0m Improved Better Care Fund (iBCF) that was announced on the 2017 Spring Budget. - 2.
+- The purpose of this report is to provide an update on 2017/18 budget changes; predominantly the additional £7.0m Improved Better Care Fund (iBCF) that was announced in the 2017 Spring Budget.
+Cabinet endorsed the budget allocations for the additional £7.0m iBCF on 20th June, 2017 for Council approval. - 2.
 The additional funding announced since the 2017/18 budget was approved will help towards immediate budget pressures and supports one-off key activities including: - Utilising the additional Improved Better Care Fund allocation and increasing the Adult Social Care budgets to support: - i.
 Emerging pressures such as sleep-in nights and delayed transfers of care (DTOC). - ii.
 Growing futures project which involves a multi-agency strategy for domestic abuse. - iii.
 Pause project working with the most vulnerable adult women to achieve better outcomes; improving health, housing and reducing the number of further pregnancies. - Additional funding to tackle homelessness and rough sleeping, in particular in our town centres. - Increasing the planning fees by 20% which will enable us to enhance our capacity and capability to deliver, improving the speed and quality with which planning cases are handled. - 3.
 Unfortunately, the additional funding is one-off and therefore it does not improve the bottom line sustainable on-going budget.
 We need to be aware of the risks surrounding one-off funding and ensure there are exit plans in place for when the funding ceases; either through the reduction of cost pressures, identification of alternative on-going savings or decommissioning services.
-A separate report will be produced for the 2018/19 to 2020/21 budget plan for consideration at Council on 21st September 2017.
+A separate report will be produced for the 2018/19 to 2020/21 budget plan for consideration at Council on 21st September, 2017.